wagtail/guide/README.md

 - [Meagen Voss](https://github.com/vossisboss)

-You can learn more about our Google Summer of Code projects in this [blog](https://wagtail.org/blog/wagtail-cms-projects-for-google-summer-of-code-2022/) or on our [wiki page]().
+You can learn more about our Google Summer of Code projects in this [blog](https://wagtail.org/blog/wagtail-cms-projects-for-google-summer-of-code-2022/) or on our [wiki page](https://github.com/wagtail/wagtail/wiki/Google-Summer-of-Code-2022).

-## Additional documentation

-Documentation for Wagtail can be found at [docs.wagtail.org](https://docs.wagtail.org).